What does Section 12 B mean for my Solar System?

 If you are wanting a quote for a commercial system, please feel free to get started here.

-For more info on section 12 B, check out: Powering up A look at section 12B allowance for renewable energy machinery
+For more info on section 12 B, check out: Powering Up A look at section 12B allowance for renewable energy machinery